 Ashland hikes prices

-Investors looking for indirect exposure to Ashland can invest in the PowerShares DWA Basic Materials Momentum Portfolio (PYZ), which has 3.3% of its portfolio in Ashland.
-PYZ also provides exposure to Chemours (CC), Albemarle (ALB), and LyondellBasell (LYB), which had weights of 4.8%, 3.7%, and 3.6%, respectively, on August 25, 2017.
+Investors looking to invest indirectly in Ashland can invest in the PowerShares DWA Basic Materials Momentum Portfolio (PYZ), which has invested 3.30% of its holdings in Ashland.
+The fund has also invested in Chemours (CC), FMC (FMC), and Albemarle (ALB) with weights of 4.90%, 4.70%, and 3.90%, respectively, as of September 15, 2017.